-While prior works focused on the role of IA on policy ($\pi$) regularization for multi-task learning \citep{galashov2019information}, we focus on its influence over the prior's ($\pi_0$) ability to handle covariate shift across sequential tasks.
-In the sequential setting, there exists abrupt non-stationarities for task and agent trajectory distributions.
-As such, in this setting, it is particularly important that priors handle the non-stationarity and associated covariate shift.
-IA plays a crucial role here.
-Specifically, the choice of asymmetry between policy and prior affects the level of covariate shift encountered by the prior:
+While existing works investigating the role of IAs for skill transfer in \rebuttal{hierarchical KL-regularized RL} have focused on multi-task learning \citep{galashov2019information}\footnote{Concurrent with our research \citet{bagatellasfp} also investigated various IAs for sequential transfer.}, we focus on the sequential task setting, in particular the prior's $\pi_0$ ability to handle covariate shift.
+In contrast to multi-task learning, in the sequential setting, there exists abrupt distributional shifts, during training, for task $p(\taskSpace)$ and trajectory $p_{\pi}(\tau)$ distributions.
+As such, it is important that the prior handles such distributional and covariate shifts (see \Cref{thm:covariate_shift} for a definition). \rebuttal{For multi-task learning, trajectory shifts are gradual and skills are continually retrained over such shifts, alleviating transfer issues.
+In general,} IA plays a crucial role, influencing the level of covariate shift encountered by the prior during learning:

 \begin{theorem} The more random variables a network depends on, the larger the covariate shift (input distributional shift, here represented by KL-divergence) encountered across sequential tasks.
 That is, for distributions $p$, $q$ and inputs $\mathbf{b}$, $\mathbf{c}$ such that $\mathbf{b} = (b_0, b_1, ..., b_n) \textit{ and } \mathbf{c} \subset \mathbf{b}$: